The wounds are still fresh. It’s still hard to fathom that the 4 time World Champion Italy will be missing out on Russia 2018

 Consecutive group stage exits in 2010 and 2014 were bad enough, but missing the tournament all together?
 This is something that cannot happen to a nation like Italy.
 The newspaper headlines read “It would be an apocalypse” just a few months ago, and now, here we are, the end of days.
 Or is it?

 Italian football over the last 20 years has fallen far off the map.
 Long gone are the glory days of Serie A being the best league in the world and a country that could produce countless stars who could not make or did not want to play on the national team.
-Now our nation is facing a lack of talent.
+Now the nation is facing a lack of talent.
 Defensemen who couldn’t hold Franco Baresi and Paolo Maldini’s cleats.
 Up front attacking depth has been a problem stretching back nearly 30 years.
 The only true number 9s were Christian Vieri and Luca Toni.
 With the national team’s failure there is no where to go but up.
-Everything is finished, everything must go.
+Everything is finished.
+Everything must go.

 After finishing bottom of their group in Euro 2000 Germany spent years and a fortune rebuilding their league and youth systems across the country.
 Now as defending champions 17 years later they can field 3 talented teams that could beat Italy on any given Sunday.
 Italy and its clubs have barely made an investment in youth teams.
 This is the problem: in Italy clubs are responsible for academies whereas in Germany the federation oversaw the entire system.
 Italian clubs have had serious financial problems over the last decade, especially in the lower divisions.
 There need to be serious rules in place, perhaps a salary cap in place, and more importantly reduce the number of teams.
 A 60 club 3rd division, 22 in Serie B and 20 in Serie A is far too much.
 Less teams mean more competition and more money to go around.